-4. dotmailer (London Bridge, London, UK) and Promozoo (South William St, Dublin 2) for email marketing services
+4. Dotmailer (London Bridge, London, UK), Promozoo (South William St, Dublin 2) & Crisp for email marketing & customer service chat services.

 5. Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We do not transfer your personal data outside the European Economic Area.

 7. Data security